 Even though pairing has many advantages, it can be frustrating at times.
 You'll often be working with someone who is either more or less experienced than you.
 You'll often feel like you're slowing down your pair or they're slowing you down.
 You might want to explore how something works while your pair wants to focus on actually finishing the project at hand.
 You might run into a difficult bug and you'll have different ideas about the right way to try to fix it.

-Every day at Epicodus before you start programming, we'll ask you and your pair to check in with each other.
+Every class session at Epicodus before you start programming, we'll ask you and your pair to check in with each other.
 Here are some of the things you should discuss:

 Do you take a lot of notes, talk things through before starting, or explore lots of tangents?
 Finding out about your pair's style and discussing what to do if you have different approaches or priorities can help you avoid conflicts later.

 Do you want to have a signal or a predetermined time to change drivers?
 Some people have a tendency to dominate driving while others have a tendency to hang back and watch.
 It's best to try to balance these tendencies out so both pairs have equal opportunities to drive.

 Are there any particular challenges you expect for the class session, or any goals you'd like to work towards?
 For instance, identifying which content you each found most challenging can help you plan your time.
 Similarly, determining goals (and not being too hard on yourself if you don't meet them) can help your productivity.

 We'll also ask you and your pair to check in with each other again after lunch.
 That is a good time to communicate what is and isn't working.
 For instance, you might discuss whether the driving between pairs is balanced enough, any blocks in communication that have come up, or any new challenges or goals to address as your project and understand of content changes.